jpalvarado101/Qube-Quant/README.md

 # Qube-Quant

-**AI-Driven Market Forecasting Framework**
+**AI-Driven Market Forecasting Dashboard**
-Qube-Quant is a modular system for ingesting market data, training per-ticker models, and serving buy/hold/sell signals through a REST API and a responsive web UI.
+Qube-Quant is a dashboard for ingesting market data, training per-ticker models, and serving buy/hold/sell signals through a REST API and a responsive web UI.

 ---